ErKatta/pdi-strong-encryption-plugin/README.md

 | KETTLE_STRONG_PASSWORD_ENCODER_PRIVKEY_FILENAME=private_key_filename  | NO | private.key |

 #### Password encryption
-Generation of encrypted password can be performed using the encr.sh script present in the Penthao Data Integration installation folder just adding the following lines at the top:
+Generation of encrypted password can be performed using the encr.sh script present in the Hitachi Vantara Penthao Data Integration installation folder just adding the following lines at the top:
 ```
 PENTAHO_DI_JAVA_OPTIONS="-DKETTLE_PASSWORD_ENCODER_PLUGIN=SPE [Other properties listed above prefixed with -D]"
 export PENTAHO_DI_JAVA_OPTIONS